TomyCesaille/whatsapp-tracking/README.md

 ## todo

-* Update the link to portfolio blog entry
-* Add an image in this readme
 * Dockerize the scraper too ?
 Hardly with the peering procedure that requires us to scan the QR code.